puzed/puzed-api/SECURITY.md

 ## Reporting a Vulnerability

-Please report any dangerous security vulnerabilities privatly to me@markwylde.com.
+Please report any dangerous security vulnerabilities privately to me@markwylde.com.